-Mike Kuster writes and performs country music based on his love for classic country music.
-His baritone voice and style reflects his love for the traditional country sounds artists like Johnny Cash, and Randy Travis.
+Mike Kuster writes and sings country music based on his love for classic country music.

 Mike sang in his church choir as a child, played violin in school and church, and learned guitar watching his father play.
 In his teens, Mike played fiddle in a local band that folded when the lead singer moved to Nashville.